asmitaneupane88/paprika-recipe-manager/docs/PdfUploaded.md

 1. User clicks to **Upload** button on the `Saved Recipe` page.
 2. `RecipeListPage.xaml.cs` opens a file picker for `.pdf` files.
 3. The selected PDF is saved in `Documents\RecipeAppFiles`.
-4. `FileHelper.ConvertPdfToTextAsync()` converts the file into HTLM.
+4. `FileHelper.ConvertPdfToTextAsync()` converts the file into HTML.
 5. The text is sent to `AiHelpper.StringToSavedRecipe()` to create a structured recipe.
 6. The new recipe is stored via `SavedRecipe.Add(aiRecipe`.
 7. User receives dialogs summarizing upload, conversion, and AI generation results.